Aloha Pork Chops Recipe

 - 1. Sprinkle pork chops with lemon-pepper.
 In a large skillet, brown chops on both sides in 1 teaspoon oil over medium-high heat; remove and set aside.
 Drain skillet; add sweet-and-sour sauce and pineapple chunks.
 Bring to a boil.
 Reduce heat; return chops to skillet.
 Simmer, uncovered, for 5 minutes or until meat juices run clear.

 - 2. Meanwhile, in another skillet, saute the green pepper and onion in remaining oil for 2 minutes.
 Add rice and stir-fry sauce; cook and stir for 4 minutes or until lightly browned.
-Transfer to a serving platter; top with pork chops.
+Transfer to a serving platter; top with pork mixture.
 Yield: 4 servings.

 Reviews for Aloha Pork Chops